-The inherent collective-action barrier is related to the insistence in the "voluntary" schemes that we already discussed.
-The problem of the precedent applies specially to the small countries; a solution is not reached for the debt of this crisis given, according to the banks, "the risk of a precedent".
-The third reason why a concerted debt reduction is difficult is the continuing signal from the official community that public money will come to rescue of the faltering renegotiation process, to the extent that the banks limit new lending or debt reduction, they know that the official community will make at least part of the difference in official lending to the debtor countries.
-Fourth, there is a strong resistance of the large American banks to debt writedowns because of the greater LDC exposure relative to capital, because they have superior access to debt-equity swaps than do the small banks, and because they will be better off if another smaller creditor voluntarily makes a concession to the debtor.
+of the faltering renegotiation process, to the extent that the banks limit new lending or debt reduction, they know that the official community will make at least part of the difference in official lending to the debtor countries.
+Forth, there is a strong resistance of the large American banks to debt write-downs because of the greater LDC exposure relative to capital, because they have superior access to debt-equity swaps than do the small banks, and because they will be better off if another smaller creditor voluntarily makes a concession to the debtor.
 Fifth, in the negotiating cycle the bargaining power of the debtor countries is weakened because an agreement with the banks has been made the sine qua non condition of good relations with the creditor governments.

-In the case of the Brazilian moratorium of February 1987, this last phenomenon was quite clear.
+In the case of the Brazilian moratorium of February, 1987, this last phenomenon was quite clear.
 The solidarity of the creditor governments and of the multilateral agencies to the banks was quite evident.